openlibhums/memory-alpha/content/pages/support/guides/editor-guide-to-prepub.md

 ![" "](../images/workflow/prepub_doi.png)

 If the DOI has more than two hops, or you see something else, you need to look more closely at the DOI's details.
 Select **Edit** and check the **Status** column for an indication of what to do next.
-See Interpreting DOI status for more information. <!-- missing hyperlink-->
+See [Interpreting DOI status](../identifiers/crossref-article-doi.md#interpreting-registration-status) for more information.
 Check the **Mark as complete** box to move on to the next step.

 ## Select a galley for rendering